Automated Discovery of Test Oracles for Database Management Systems Using LLMs: Evaluation

-\paragraph{Examples (2)} Listing~\ref{lst:dolt-logic-bug} shows a logic bug in Dolt, which was detected using an oracle based on the semantics of the \texttt{EXISTS} predicate and primary key constraints.
+\paragraph{Example (2)} Listing~\ref{lst:dolt-logic-bug} shows a logic bug in Dolt, which was detected using an oracle generated by \toolname that leverages the semantics of the \texttt{EXISTS} predicate and primary key constraints.
 Specifically, the \texttt{EXISTS} in the first query predicate should always return \texttt{TRUE} if the \texttt{t.c0} is not nullable, which is guaranteed by the primary key constraint on \texttt{(c0, c1)}.
 Thus, the first query should return all rows from table \texttt{t}, identical to the second query.
 However, due to a bug in Dolt's handling of the \texttt{EXISTS} predicate, it erroneously duplicates all rows in the output.

-\paragraph{Examples (3)} Listing~\ref{lst:dolt-logic-bug-2} shows another bug in Dolt with the handling of \texttt{LATERAL} joins in Dolt, which was detected using an oracle that leverages the semantics of \texttt{CROSS JOIN} and \texttt{LATERAL} joins.
-Specifically, if a \texttt{CROSS JOIN LATERAL} is used to join a left table with a static right table, \emph{e.g.,} a $\mathsf{Table}$ placeholder $\square_1$, the result should be identical to a regular \texttt{CROSS JOIN} with the same right table, \emph{i.e.,} the first query is semantically equivalent to the second query.
+\paragraph{Example (3)} Listing~\ref{lst:dolt-logic-bug-2} shows another bug in Dolt with the handling of \texttt{LATERAL} joins in Dolt, which was detected using an oracle that leverages the semantics of \texttt{CROSS JOIN} and \texttt{LATERAL} joins.
+A \texttt{LATERAL} join allows the right-side subquery to reference columns from the left-side input; Dolt implements this feature as part of its SQL support.
+Specifically, if a \texttt{CROSS JOIN LATERAL} is used to join a left table with a constant right table, \emph{i.e.,} $\texttt{SELECT} 1$. , \emph{e.g.,} a $\mathsf{Table}$ placeholder $\square_1$, the result should be identical to a regular \texttt{CROSS JOIN} with the same right table, \emph{i.e.,} the first query is semantically equivalent to the second query.
 However, due to a bug in Dolt's handling of \texttt{LATERAL} joins, when instantiating the right table to \texttt{(SELECT 1 AS c0) AS v}, the first query incorrectly returns an empty result set instead of the expected row.

-\paragraph{Examples (4)} Listing~\ref{lst:duckdb-crash-bug} presents a crash bug in DuckDB triggered by a complex expression synthesized by \toolname.
+\paragraph{Example (4)} The Listing~\ref{lst:duckdb-crash-bug} presents a DuckDB crash caused by a complex expression synthesized by \toolname.
 The expression, generated by an LLM, contains a CTE named \texttt{seq} that produces a sequence of integers.
 The crash occurs when this CTE is used with an aggregation function, \emph{i.e.,} \texttt{SUM}, inside an \texttt{EXISTS} predicate.
-Notably, synthesizing such a non-trivial expression is challenging for traditional grammar-based generators, which require both complex query structures and diverse SQL features.
+Notably, synthesizing such a non-trivial expression is challenging for traditional grammar-based generators, which require both complex query structures and various SQL features.
 This case demonstrates that by leveraging the generative capabilities of LLMs for SQL snippets, \toolname can effectively uncover not only logic bugs but also critical crashes.